-Click on the Search bar and select a field from the dropdown.
+Click into the Search bar and select a field from the dropdown.

 Under the Type field located above the map, select Satellite.

-To the right of the Type field, click on Absolute, Relative and Raw map options to see the related images.
+To the right of the Type field, click on Absolute, Relative and Raw Image options to see the related images.

 Tap on Analyze.

 Tap on Fields (next to Timeline).

 Tap on the field you'd like to see the satellite image(s) of.

 Tap on More Maps in the top right corner.